 To keep you secure from the latest threats, we constantly patch new kinds of CMS vulnerabilities by adding new WAF rules to the rulesets.
 We also include automated false-positive reporting, which allows you to fine-tune the settings if needed, and we guarantee a low false-positive rate with the pre-defined rulesets.

 Need a little help to configure the WAF?
 Contact our ninjas for support, and they will be more than happy to help you.

-Before you start turning on all these rules, remember these can cause false-positive results if you turn them on when you’re on a badly written webpage.
+Prior to enabling all these rules, it is important to remember that doing so can lead to false-positive results when applied to poorly coded webpages.
 But if you are confident and you know what you are doing, then just go ahead.